Dr. Whitney Kilgore

 On September 30, 2019, from 12:00 until 2:00 pm, in the LINK Research Lab (246 Nedderman Hall),

-Whitey Kilgore will conduct the following workshop,
+Whitey Kilgore conducted the following workshop,

 sponsored by the LINK Research Lab and Center for Research on Teaching and Learning Excellence: